-- (a) Provisions requiring that local governments - (1) Notify covered businesses and waste haulers of the business food waste requirement; - (2) Require covered businesses and waste haulers to comply with the business food waste requirement; - (3) Provide education and technical assistance to covered businesses and waste haulers regarding the business food waste requirement; and - (4) Enforce the business food waste requirement. - (b) Provisions requiring local governments to compel persons providing space to a covered business to allow for the source separation and collection of business food waste.
+- (a) Provisions requiring that a local government: - (1) Notify covered businesses and waste haulers of the business food waste requirement; - (2) Require covered businesses and waste haulers to comply with the business food waste requirement; - (3) Provide education and technical assistance to covered businesses and waste haulers regarding the business food waste requirement; and - (4) Enforce the business food waste requirement. - (b) Provisions requiring a local government to compel persons providing space to a covered business to allow for the source separation and collection of business food waste.

-The Chief Operating Officer may allow a local government to waive the business food waste requirement as to a specific business as provided in the administrative rules.
-[Ord.
-18-1418.]
+Metro may allow a local government to waive the business food waste requirement as to a specific business as provided in administrative rules.

-5.10.450 Temporary Waiver
+5.15.450 Temporary Waiver